esmero/archipelago-documentation/docs/search_solr_index.md

 ### Archipelago and Solr
 Archipelago's latest Release (1.1.0) uses [Apache Solr 9.1](https://solr.apache.org/guide/solr/9_1/index.html), which incorporates some [major improvements and changes from Solr 8](https://solr.apache.org/guide/solr/9_1/upgrade-notes/major-changes-in-solr-9.html).
 Please refer to the [primary Solr documentation](https://solr.apache.org/guide/solr/9_1/index.html) for the most comprehensive and in-depth information about Solr's wide breadth of functionality and configuration options.

+### OCR Highlights

+Archipelago uses [solr-ocrhighlighting v0.8.4](https://github.com/dbmdz/solr-ocrhighlighting/releases/tag/wip), built by the Development Team at the [Bavarian State Library](https://github.com/dbmdz).
+See our [Strawberry Runners Post-Processing documentation](strawberryrunners.md) for more information about configuring page-based HOCR/OCR extraction for image and pdf-based ADOs and options for sending that output to the Search API.

 ## In-a-nutshell : JSON data to Strawberry Keyname Providers to Solr

 If you don't have the bandwidth to read the (stellar) [Metadata in Archipelago](metadatainarchipelago.md) documentation, focus on the following in-a-nutshell understanding of the way Archipelago's Search and Solr is crafted. follow the step-by-step instructions found in [Strawberry Key Name Providers, Solr Field, and Facet Configuration](strawberry_key_name_providers.md):